 Being a financial planner can be a rewarding career choice.
 What can make it even more so is the choice to start your own business rather than working for someone else.
 As many as 25% of those in the finance and financial advising industries reported a desire or goal to start their own business rather than working for a firm.
 If you’re considering your own financial planning business, this guide will cover everything that you need to know.

-Demand is On the Rise
+Demand For Financial Planners On the Rise

 The growing demand for financial planning professionals and the increasing technology that makes remote work accessible is changing the way that people do business and the reasons that they start them in the first place.
 In uncertain times, having a business that you can rely on because it is your own could be an invaluable asset.
 In a field with high demand like this, it’s an even better choice.